KalisoftAI/Qdrant-agent/README.md

-# 🩺 Diabetes RAG System with Qdrant & Google Gemini
+# 🩺 Agentic RAG System for Diabetes with Qdrant & Google Gemini

 ## The Problem